Travel Scotland On A Budget: 19 Money Saving tips

 Best Time To Visit Scotland On A Budget

-The best time to travel on a budget to Scotland is during the shoulder seasons of spring (April to May) and autumn (late September to October).
+The best time to travel to Scotland on a budget is during spring (April to May) and autumn (September to October).
+Scotland looks beautiful with spring flowers and autumn colours.

 Cheapest Scottish Cities To Visit – On A Family Budget

-When it comes to embarking on an unforgettable family adventure in Scotland without breaking the bank, a handful of charming cities offer both budget-friendly options and captivating experiences to keep the whole family engaged.
+If you’re looking to embark on an unforgettable family adventure in Scotland without breaking the bank.
+While Edinburgh or Glasgow may seem the obvious choices, other cities offer budget-friendly options and captivating experiences to keep the whole family engaged.

-Inverness, nestled in the heart of the Scottish Highlands, is a top pick for families seeking affordability and natural beauty.
-It has stunning riverside walks, free attractions like the Inverness Museum and Art Gallery, and access to Loch Ness, where you might glimpse the legendary monster, ‘Nessie’.
+• Inverness, nestled in the heart of the Scottish Highlands, is a top pick for families seeking affordability and natural beauty.
+It offers riverside walks, historic sights, free attractions like the Inverness Museum and Art Gallery, and access to the famous Loch Ness, where you might glimpse the legendary monster, Nessie.

-Once the capital of Scotland, Stirling is a city steeped in history.
+• Stirling was once the capital of Scotland and is a city steeped in history.
 It is home to the iconic Stirling Castle, which was home to Mary Queen of Scots.
 The external grounds are free to explore, offering an affordable glimpse into Scotland’s past.

-Aberdeen is known for its beautiful beaches, including Balmedie Beach and Sands of Forvie.
-Some dolphins regularly play just off the coast.
+• Aberdeen is known for its sandy beaches, including Balmedie Beach and Sands of Forvie where you may spot dolphins from May to August.
 Enjoy coastal walks, visit Duthie Park, and explore the city’s maritime history without breaking the bank.

-Lastly, the city of Dundee is a rising star with its burgeoning arts scene and free museums to explore.
-The world-famous V&A has established itself on the seafront, right next to RMS Discovery; you can view it free from the quayside.
+• Dundee has a great arts scene and museums to explore.
+The world-famous V&A is on the seafront, right next to RMS Discovery.
 Dundee is also known as a gateway to exploring the Angus Glens.

 How To Travel In Scotland: On A Budget

-The size of Scotland should not be underestimated when planning a Scottish itinerary.
-Often, navigating hills will increase your travel time.
+Scotland’s size should not be underestimated when planning a Scottish itinerary.
+Navigating hills will often increase travel time.
 Here is a snapshot of the travel options available.

-By foot – If you book to stay in one city or town for your Scottish visit, exploring by foot is the cheapest way to get about.
+By foot – If you book to stay in one city or town, exploring by foot is the cheapest way to get around.

-Hire a car – The most flexible transport option, especially with kids, is to hire a car to travel in Scotland.
-Also, consider the fuel cost in your decision-making and compare pump prices – Supermarket service stations are usually the cheapest.
-Pick up and drop off hire cars at the same location to avoid additional charges.
+Rent a car – The most flexible transport option, especially with kids, is to hire a car to travel in Scotland.
+Consider the fuel cost in your decision – Supermarket service stations are usually the cheapest.
+Pick up and drop off hire cars at an alternative location may have additional charges.

-Public transport – Kids under five travel free on public transport.
-The public transport network in Scotland is safe and reliable, with good links across the country.
+Public transport – Scotland’s public transport network is safe and reliable, with good links across the country.
+Children under five travel free on public transport.

-Ferries are your primary means of transport to reach the many islands around Scotland.
+Ferries are your primary means of transport to reach many islands around Scotland.

-Flights – Scotland’s four main airports (Aberdeen, Edinburgh and two in Glasgow) and smaller regional ones (Inverness, Dundee, Orkney, Shetlands and Outer Hebrides) cover the country well.
+Scotland’s four main airports (Aberdeen, Edinburgh and two in Glasgow) and smaller regional ones (Inverness, Dundee, Orkney, Shetlands and Outer Hebrides) cover the country well for flights.

 Budget-Friendly Accommodation In Scotland

-For budget-friendly accommodation in Scotland, consider options like hostels, guesthouses, and budget hotels in cities like Edinburgh, Glasgow, and Inverness.
-Additionally, you can explore self-catering cottages, campgrounds, or Airbnb rentals in more rural areas for cost-effective stays while enjoying Scotland’s natural beauty.
+For budget-friendly accommodation in Scotland, consider options like hostels, guesthouses, and budget hotels.
+We prefer to explore self-catering cottages, campgrounds, or Airbnb rentals in more rural areas for cost-effective stays while enjoying Scotland’s natural beauty.

-You need to book your accommodation as far in advance as possible.
-Cheap accommodation books fast, especially for peak season.
+Family Friendly Tip – Book your accommodation as far in advance as possible, months to a year.
+Cheap accommodation books up fast, especially during peak season.

-We have personally done each one of these ‘things to do’, and they are all great examples of how to explore Scotland as cost-effectively as possible.
-Top of our list is spending time together as a family in nature, whether hiking hills, trekking the woods or exploring the beach.
-Scotland has a lot of budget friendly things to do.
+We have done each one of these ‘things to do’, and they are all great examples of how to explore Scotland as cost-effectively as possible.

-- Hiking and Nature Walks: Enjoy the breathtaking Scottish landscapes.
+• Hiking and Nature Walks: Enjoy the breathtaking Scottish landscapes.
 Explore by taking family hikes or nature walks in places like the Cairngorms National Park or the West Highland Way.
+Tackle Ben Nevis, Scotland’s highest peak.

-- Search for the Loch Ness Monster: Look for the mystical beast from the banks of Loch Ness.
-Remember to bring your binoculars and be ready to snap a photo!
+• Search for the Loch Ness Monster: Look for the mystical beast from the banks of Loch Ness.
+Learn about Scottish folklore while searching for Nessie!

-- Castle Exploration: While some castles have entrance fees, many can be admired from the outside.
-Providing an opportunity to explore the history and architecture without spending money.
+• Castle Exploration: While some castles have entrance fees, many can be admired from the outside.
+It provides an opportunity to explore history and architecture without spending money.

-- Museum Hopping: Look for museums that offer free admission, like the Riverside Museum in Glasgow, which showcases transportation history, or head to Discovery Point, where you can see the world-famous RRS Discovery that sailed to Antarctica.
+• Museum Hopping: Look for museums that offer free admission, like the Riverside Museum in Glasgow, which showcases transport history.
+You can also head to Discovery Point (ticketed), where you can see the world-famous RRS Discovery, which sailed to Antarctica.

-- Wildlife Watching: Scotland is rich in wildlife.
-Enjoy wildlife watching in Scotland’s natural landscapes.
+• Wildlife Watching: Scotland is rich in wildlife.
 You may spot diverse species in their natural habitats, including red deer, seals, otters, and various bird species.
 Alternatively, visit reserves like the Scottish Seabird Centre or take a boat tour to spot seals, dolphins, and puffins.

-- Beach Days: Scotland has stunning beaches, and a day at the beach can be an affordable and fun family activity.
+• Beach Days: Scotland has stunning beaches on the east and west coast for an affordable and fun family activity.

 Here are a few common questions asked about travelling to and around Scotland: